Extract Interface refactoring

 Circle class are extracted to create a new interface:

-- If you have selected members that reference other members, the latter are highlighted with red.
-Click Dependent to resolve the conflict, i.e. to select any members that depend on the currently selected members.
+If you have selected members that reference other members, the latter are highlighted with red.
+Click Dependent to resolve the conflict, that is to select any members that depend on the currently selected members.

 The instructions and examples given here address the use of the feature in C#.
 For details specific to other languages, see corresponding topics in the ReSharper by Language section.